timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 seconds between the most recent WAL transaction on the primary, and the last reported database commit on the replica.
 Coupled with `write_lag` and `flush_lag`, this provides insight into how far behind the replica is.
-The `*_lsn` fields also come in handy, allowing you to compare WAL locations between the primary and the replicas.
+The `*_lsn` fields also provide helpful information.
+They allow you to compare WAL locations between the primary and the replicas.
 The `state` field is useful for determining exactly what each replica is currently doing; the available modes are `startup`, `catchup`, `streaming`, `backup`, and `stopping`.